Get thicker, fuller hair with dermatologist developed treatments

 • Traction alopecia.
 This form of hair loss, also known as ponytail alopecia, happens when tight hairstyles like ponytails, buns, and braids repeatedly put strain on hair follicles.

 • Telogen effluvium.
-A temporary condition characterized by excess hair shedding, often triggered by a physical or psychological stressor, such as childbirth, hormonal change, surgery, or certain medications.
+This is a temporary condition characterized by excess hair shedding, often triggered by a physical or psychological stressor, such as childbirth, hormonal change, surgery, severe illness, or certain medications.

 • Alopecia areata.
-An autoimmune condition where your immune system mistakenly attacks your hair follicles, leading to one or more patches of hair loss.
+With this autoimmune condition, the immune system mistakenly attacks hair follicles, leading to one or more patches of hair loss.

-Okay, we’ve covered gummies.
+Okay, we’ve covered over-the-counter gummies.
 But what about other hair loss solutions?
+Let’s go over a few research-backed remedies now.

 Finasteride is sometimes compounded into a topical formulation.
-Hers offers aa combination finasteride and minoxidil spray designed to treat female pattern hair loss in postmenopausal women.
+Hers offers a combination treatment in the form of finasteride and minoxidil spray.
+It’s designed to treat female pattern hair loss in postmenopausal women.

 You also have a few non-medication options for addressing hair loss, including:

-While there’s no surefire way to prevent or stop hair loss without treatment, lifestyle changes can help support healthy hair growth:
+While there’s no surefire way to prevent or stop hair loss without treatment, lifestyle changes can help support healthy hair growth.
+Here’s what to try:

 • Eat a balanced diet.
 Aim to eat a balanced, healthy diet to avoid nutrient deficiencies that can contribute to hair loss.